johnrathgeber/tumor_detection/README.md

 # Tumor Detection CNN

 This repository contains an image classification pipeline for tumor detection using convolutional neural networks (CNNs).
 It includes two models: a custom CNN trained from scratch and a VGG16-based model using transfer learning.
 The project also supports evaluation using saliency maps and LIME visualizations.
+Read the full report here: https://www.johnrathgeber.com/Final%20Report.pdf

 ## Features